ShreyAgarwal310/coding_LincolnEast_HannaAgarwal_2021-2022/README.md

   4. Run `pip install -r requirements.txt`
   5. Lastly run `python adventour.py`

+## Mac OS

+  1. Click on the Green Code Button on the top right of the repository and choose Download Zip
+  2. Open file and extract
+  3. In your terminal, run `pip install -r requirements.txt`
+  4. Open the mainMac.py file
+  5. Lastly run the mainMac.py file

 # Usage Instructions

   1. Enter your desired criteria.
 The top dropdown decides the state, the second dropdown decides the city, and the third dropdown decides the top of attraction.